2020Michal/Real-Time/README.md

 An application to demonstrate SMARTS77 functioning.

 Part 1
-Implementation of activating cyclic processes using RMS algorithm.
+Implementation of activating cyclic processes using Round Robin and EDF algorithms.

 Part 2
-Implementation of Mutex (Acquire Release ect.).
+Implementation of activating cyclic processes using RMS, Implementation of Mutex (Acquire Release ect.).

 Part 3